 So What’s the Problem with Trying to Find Someone’s Employment?

 Personally, I would try to levy on bank accounts first.
-The reason being, a great many debtors these days don’t have a “professional” job, and will most likely quit after one paycheck is garnished.
+The reason being, a great many debtors these days don’t have a “professional” job, and many will likely quit after one paycheck is garnished.
 If that’s the case, you’re out a sizable amount of money.
 Here’s an example:

 - You spend anywhere from $50.00 – $300.00 hiring someone to find where your Subject works